awni/transducer/README.md

 # transducer
 A Fast Sequence Transducer Implementation with PyTorch Bindings.
 The corresponding publication is [Sequence Transduction with Recurrent Neural Networks](https://arxiv.org/abs/1211.3711).

-Tested with Python 2.7 and Python 3.6.
+Tested with Python 3.7 and PyTorch 1.3

 ## Install and Test